keystone-engine/keystone-engine.github.io/keypatch.md

 ---

 Keypatch is [the award winning plugin](https://www.hex-rays.com/contests/2016/index.shtml) of [IDA Pro](https://www.hex-rays.com/products/ida/) for [Keystone Assembler Engine](http://keystone-engine.org).
 See [this introduction](/keypatch0) for the motivation behind Keypatch, and [this slides](http://keystone-engine.org/keypatch/Keypatch-slides.pdf) for how it is implemented.
+A quick [tutorial](/keypatch/tutorial) is also available.

-[Keypatch v2.0.1](https://github.com/keystone-engine/keypatch/archive/2.0.1.zip) is available from our [Github repo](https://github.com/keystone-engine/keypatch).
+[Keypatch v2.1](https://github.com/keystone-engine/keypatch/archive/2.1.zip) is available from our [Github repo](https://github.com/keystone-engine/keypatch).

 This offers 3 tools inside.

 - **Patcher** & **Fill Range**: these allow you to type in assembly to directly patch your binary.
-- **Assembler**: this interactive tool let you enter assembly & get back instruction encoding.
+- **Search**: this interactive tool let you search for assembly instructions in binary.

 Keypatch is confirmed to work on IDA Pro version 6.4, 6.5, 6.6, 6.8, 6.9, 6.95 but should work flawlessly on older versions.
 If you find any issues, please [report](http://keystone-engine.org/contact).